DoubleDome/gtm/README.md

 1. Enter a destination folder
 1. Enter files to be cleaned out after cloning (follows mini-match standards), comma delimited
 1. Would you like to clone another? *(repeat step 1)*
+1. Enter the remote git address where your files will be commited.

 Once you respond 'no' you will be prompted for a remote git url to push your new project to.